We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 CURT 22276 Rubber Trailer Hitch Cover

 This basic rubber trailer hitch cover fits a standard 2-inch receiver.
 It has a friction fit, and there's no need for a hitch pin or clip for installation.

-It may slide out and get lost since it's not tethered to the tube.
-It tends to fall out if you go through a car wash.
+- It may slide out and get lost since it's not tethered to the tube

 Types of Trailer Hitch Covers

 A traditional hitch cover acts as a cap on the drawbar receiving tube.
 The most basic covers are typically made of plastic and feature a clip-on design.
 Sometimes they have a hinge, or they may hang prone.
 Many are designed to match the vehicle and are seamlessly designed to fit in with the vehicle's lines.
 Some allow the user to show off his or her sense of style.
 They can feature team logos, boast about one’s Italian heritage, or feature other images that allow the driver to let passersby know what they are passionate about.

 Manufacturers are very innovative when it comes to designing trailer hitch covers.
 You can choose one that's shaped (and moves) like a boat propeller or one that resembles a human waving hand.
 Others feature flopping fish, political statements, and even inspirational quotes, such as "Always take the scenic route.”
 Some hitch covers a bottle opener, so you always have access to a cold beverage.
 You can even wire some of them to display a glowing skull or proudly show off a light-up Jeep, Chevy, or Dodge logo.

 These hitch covers include extended steps for bumper guards, stepping into your truck’s bed or accessing your SUV’s roof, or lights that activate with your brake lights.
 They’re more expensive than other hitch covers, but they have increased usability and make your vehicle that much more practical.